UNITED WAY FUNDING OPPORTUNITIES

 Please email questions to communityimpact@unitedwaygreaterclt.org.

-Our United Neighborhoods strategy works to change the odds for individuals and families living in our region’s most disinvested neighborhoods.
+Our United Neighborhoods strategy works to change the odds for individuals and families using data-driven decision making.

 Please note that United Neighborhoods partner communities are referred to as “geographies.”
 Each geography has a unique geographical footprint, as well as its own Community Quarterback agency, grant panel, neighborhoods, and priorities and outcomes identified by community residents.
 Agencies may apply for funding in multiple geographies.